contactlab/stylelint-config/README.md

 It supports CSS or PostCSS syntax and CSS-in-JS solutions, like [Styled Components](https://github.com/styled-components/styled-components), [Emotion.js](https://github.com/emotion-js/emotion) or [Linaria](https://github.com/callstack/linaria).
 It works great in conjunction with Prettier.

+> **Warning!** This package needs Stylelint [v15](https://stylelint.io/migration-guide/to-15) (or higher) which has deprecated some rules, removed Nodejs v12 support and made Prettier integration smoother.

 ## Usage

 Install the configuration as a npm package: